 Opening a small shop with a selection of vintage clothes and objects in the city of fashion is a bit like taking part to a yacht competition with a little sailing ship.
 It’s not an easy decision, but taste and style, mixed in the right way, always pay off.

-Miriam has always had a hard time as an employee, so after working for a while in the fashion industry she developed an idea of her own about this world: a strictly cultural approach, far from a consumerist one.
-It was a couple of years since she started to research in the sartorial and second-hand field, until she came to the idea of having a unique product, clearly aesthetically defined, in countertrend compared to the big chains and fashion brands that are leading to homologated products.
+Miriam has always had a hard time as an employee, so after working for a while in the fashion industry she developed an idea of her own: a strictly cultural approach, far from a consumerist one.
+It took a couple of years of researching the sartorial and second-hand field before she developed the idea of having a unique product, clearly aesthetically defined, that went against the big chains and fashion brands leading the market.

 “The first choice we all make is to decide what to wear.
 The way we get dressed conveys our thoughts and personality, our background, our mood.
 This is what pushes us towards the search for a unique, original piece, that allows us to freely express our individuality.”